ripienaar/free-for-dev/README.md

   * [alienvault.com](https://www.alienvault.com/open-threat-exchange/reputation-monitor) — Uncovers compromised systems in your network
   * [atomist.com](https://atomist.com/) — A quicker and more convenient way to automate a variety of development tasks.
 Now in beta.
   * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
 Up to 2 social identity providers for closed-source projects.
+  * [Authgear](https://www.authgear.com) - Bring Passwordless, OTPs, 2FA, SSO to your apps in minutes.
+All Front-end included.
+Free up to 5000 MAUs.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [Authy](https://authy.com) - Two-factor authentication (2FA) on multiple devices, with backups.
 Drop-in replacement for Google Authenticator.
 Free for up to 100 successful authentications.
   * [Bridgecrew](https://bridgecrew.io/) — Infrastructure as code (IaC) security powered by the open source tool - [Checkov](https://github.com/bridgecrewio/checkov).
 The core Bridgecrew platform is free for up to 50 IaC resources.